 The IESBA is an independent global standard-setting board.
 The IESBA’s mission is to serve the public interest by setting ethics (including independence) standards as a cornerstone to ethical behavior in business and organizations, and to public trust in financial and non-financial information that is fundamental to the proper functioning and sustainability of organizations, financial markets and economies worldwide.

-The board also supports adoption and implementation, promotes good ethical practices globally, and fosters international debate on ethical issues faced by accountants.
+The board also supports the global adoption and implementation of its standards, promotes good ethical practices globally, builds and strengthens working relationships with stakeholders, and fosters international debate on ethical issues.

 - James Gunn, Managing Director, Professional Standards